Avdan-OS/Avdan-JS/README.md

 ## Try it out

+1. Clone this repo.

-Run `cargo build && ./target/debug/proj ./test` to run a rudimentary sample extension, then paste the contents of the clipboard.
+2. Run `cargo build && ./target/debug/proj ./test` to run a rudimentary sample extension, then paste the contents of the clipboard.